 An Immediate Suspension means a student cannot be on University property, cannot attend classes, and cannot use University facilities.
 For more information, please see the Conduct Procedures Section or Interim Measures Section of this Code.

 A student may appeal the immediate suspension.
-Request for an appeal of an immediate suspension must be submitted in writing to the Student Conduct Office within 3 class days of the student’s receipt of the Notice of Immediate Suspension.
+Request for an appeal of an immediate suspension must be submitted in writing to OSAR within 3 class days of the student’s receipt of the Notice of Immediate Suspension.
 The date of the immediate suspension appeal will be scheduled within five class days of the appeal request and may be extended beyond five class days if both parties agree that the suspension appeal should be held at a later date.

 Immediate Suspension Appeals are conducted in the form of a Panel Appeal Hearing.
 The panel may be comprised of any number of individuals from the Student Conduct Board, so long as it maintains at least 50% representation from the student population.
 The panel will determine whether the immediate suspension will remain in effect until a regular hearing in held on the alleged violations of the Code of Conduct.